Alliance Virtual Offices

 4. Company Agrees to:

-1. Invoice Alliance for services rendered per the discounted rates outlined in Exhibit A Partner Setup Form of this Agreement.
+1. Invoice Alliance for services rendered per the margin percentage (hereinafter referred to as the “Revenue Share”) as outlined in the Partner Service Order Form of this Agreement.
 In the event an invoice is not provided by Company to Alliance within 3 months of services rendered date, Alliance may consider said invoice as forfeited by the Company and invalid in Alliance’s sole discretion.

-2. Provide a monthly mailing address, mail forwarding, conference room rental, desk rental, private office rental or related Services ordered for Alliance at the discounted rates outlined in Exhibit A Partner Setup Form.
+2. Provide a monthly mailing address, mail forwarding, conference room rental, desk rental, private office rental or related Services ordered for Alliance per the revenue share as outlined in the Partner Service Order Form.

 3. Forward mail for Clients at a cost of no more than 20% greater than the cost of postage and supplies.
-Mail Forwarding services will be performed by the Company in accordance with the rates, method, and forwarding frequency outlined in Exhibit A Partner Setup Form.
+Mail Forwarding services will be performed by the Company in accordance with the rates, method, and forwarding frequency outlined in the Partner Center Profile (formerly known as Exhibit A).

 4. Not charge Alliance setup fees and/or deposits for the establishment of the Services for the Client.